How to mine Ravencoin

 Once I accumulate enough coins for a payout it will be sent to my ravencoin wallet from the pool.
 Ravenminer is currently paying out once you reach 5 coins every 3 hours per the website.
 And at least once a week for balances over .5 raven.

 For a mining rig it is basically the same process but you specify how many cards to use in the config.
 Its really pretty simple.

 One extra tip.
 I also use MSI Afterburner which is a free program for overclocking and power settings.
 With Ravencoin I don’t really need to overclock, but I do like to reduce the power settings.
 I run all my nvidia GTX 1060, and GTX 1070’s at 65% to 70% power.
 I do not see much loss in hashrate or ravencoins earned, but it does save a lot on power.

 Here are a couple more posts I have made on Ravencoin in case your interested.

 I hope that helps.
-Feel free to hit me up on facebook if you have any questions and there is a ravencoin mining group as well.
 Also here is a link to the Bitcoin talk forum on ravencoin that has a ton of extra info.